jlukasie/algorithms/README.md

 algorithms
 ==========
-Hash table compatible with STL iterators.
+Hash table using buckets which are made up of lists compatible with STL iterators.